 Vietnam is an exciting, ever-growing budget backpacker destination in Southeast Asia.
-Its popularity is growing so quickly, in fact, it’s starting to feel pretty damn hard to find off-the-beaten-path locations and activities.
+Its popularity is growing so quickly, in fact, it’s starting to feel pretty darn hard (though not impossible!) to find off-the-beaten-path locations and activities.
+This 3 week Vietnam itinerary includes all the classic experiences, while allowing for plenty of choose-your-own-adventures along the way.

 It can feel even harder to discover Vietnam’s unique hidden gems when you’re on a time crunch.
 Three weeks may seem like a good chunk of time, but chances are you’ll meet backpackers spending months on the road!
 And then promptly combust with jealousy.

 Never fear!
-It’s absolutely possible to get a taste of the country’s less touristy side with just 3 weeks in Vietnam.
+It’s absolutely possible to get a taste of the country’s less touristy side in this amount of time—that’s what this guide is for.

 I crafted this 3 week Vietnam itinerary with adventurous, nature-loving backpackers in mind.
 When I first visited Vietnam, I was torn between wanting to see all the iconic places (hellooooo, Halong Bay) and wanting to get off the infamous “banana pancake” trail*.
 I think this 3 week Vietnam itinerary is a happy medium; you won’t miss any highlights, but will learn some strategies to avoid sharing those highlights with hordes of tourists.